 At Revolutions, we choose not to bill insurance directly as our doctors would then be limited in the amount of time that we could spend with you.
 While we believe insurance is necessary for high cost medical expenses, we find most plans don’t cover the time necessary to provide you with effective primary care.
 We are happy to provide you with diagnosis and procedure codes to submit to your insurance company but we cannot guarantee reimbursement.
 Since our consultation rates are substantially lower than what an MD bills your insurance company we often find patients are pleased with their level of reimbursement for office visits.
 Our decisions are based on what is best for you…not what is best for your insurance carrier.

 Lab costs vary depending on your needs and your insurance coverage.
-Most lab analysis is run through insurance (both HMOs and PPOs) with a set out of pocket cost ranging from $0 to $219.
 We believe in providing an accurate cost up front for all lab testing whether billed through your insurance or you are paying out of pocket.
+Please call our office with any questions or concerns and we will be happy to discuss payment options with you.

 California naturopathic doctors can independently prescribe natural and synthetic hormones as well as injectable nutrients.
 Our doctors also have a supervision agreement with a medical doctor so they can prescribe pharmaceuticals.
 The supervising doctor does not need to be present, see the patient or sign off on prescriptions.
 Most other states that license NDs allow broad independent prescriptive rights, which reflects ND training.
 California law does not allow our doctors to prescribe medical cannabis.